-Your wife is not required to notify HMRC about the wage as long as it is her only source of Income and no unpaid tax will arise.
+Your wife is not required to notify HMRC about the wage as long as it is her only source of income and no unpaid tax will arise.
+However, the employer (your limited company) will be required to notify HMRC by filing a P35 and a P14 form each year.

-For a incorporated business (limited company), HMRC would require that a PAYE scheme is in place and therefore a P35 and P14′s are submitted each year and this would include the wife wages even though no deductions may have been made.
-This is because they would want to know that no other benefits were being made available.
+This would include the wife’s wages, even though no deductions may have been made.
+HMRC requires these to be submitted because they want to know that no other benefits were being made available.

 About the Author

-James Poyser is Product Director at inniAccounts, an industry leading online accountancy service for contractors.
+James Poyser is the CEO at inniAccounts, an award-winning online accountancy service for contractors and consultants